ambossIconambossIcon

 Diagnostics [4][6]

-See “Diagnostic approach to suspected primary bone cancers.”
+See “Diagnostic approach to suspected primary malignant bone tumors.”

 Features of Ewing sarcoma (localized pain, swelling, and erythema; B symptoms; leukocytosis) can mimic those of osteomyelitis.
 [17]